EOFY offer

 Key takeaways

-• Calculate marginal cost by dividing the change in total costs by the change in quantity produced to determine whether expanding production will increase or decrease your profits.
+• Calculate marginal cost by dividing the change in total costs by the change in quantity produced to find out whether expanding output will increase or decrease your profits

-• Use marginal cost analysis when evaluating bulk orders, considering production expansion, or responding to competitive pricing to make informed decisions about profitability.
+• Use marginal cost analysis when evaluating bulk orders, considering production changes, or responding to competitive pricing so you can make informed decisions about profitability

-• Recognise that when your marginal cost is lower than your average cost per unit, you have room to grow profitably, but when marginal cost exceeds average cost, expanding production will likely reduce your overall profit margin.
+• When your marginal cost is lower than your average cost per unit, you have room to grow profitably, but when marginal cost exceeds average cost, expanding production will likely reduce your overall profit margin

-• Compare marginal cost to marginal revenue to find your optimal production level, as your profit is highest when these two figures are equal.
+• Compare marginal cost to marginal revenue to find your optimal production level, since your profit is highest when these two figures are equal

 What is marginal cost?